brgerig/Magic-Clock/README.md

 # The Build

 I've documented this [here](https://imgur.com/a/wX98fOc).
 The files for 3d printing are all in the `3d print files` folder, with the exception of the clock hands, which were generously shared with my by Pascal Böcker of [Printable Props](https://printableprops.jimdo.com/en/harry-potter/weasley-clock/).

-Additionally, the clock face was purchased from a small laser-cut items vendor at a convention, so I'm unfortunately not able to provide a link to it.
+The clock face was purchased from a [Hrothgar's Hoard](https://www.etsy.com/shop/HrothgarsHoardGames)